travis/factual-clojure-driver/README.md

 * Validating data against city, state, country and county names
 * A translation table to convert between the search key used by a user, i.e. '慕尼黑' or 'Munich' for the native 'München'

-You can use the <tt>fetch</tt> function to query World Geographies, supplying :world-geographies as the table name.
+You can use the `fetch` function to query World Geographies, supplying :world-geographies as the table name.

 Examples: